Data Integration: Tools,

 Suddenly, the full lifecycle of data integration matters as much as the initial implementation.
 Data integration has to support continuous integration of data from different sources, and continuous data delivery as well as continuous innovation, and that takes automation.
 Data integration is just one part of an agile DataOps practice, and ETL mappings or jobs are considered one type of the many different “data pipeline” patterns needed to enable it.
 The focus is not just on the “how” of implementation, but on “what” is needed by the business.

 New Roles and New Responsibilities

 This brings us to the rise of new roles and responsibilities throughout the enterprise.
 As data integration has evolved to a more sophisticated business imperative, responsibility for data pipelines requires more than an understanding of how to build what the business requests.

 Data engineers have become key members of the data platform team.
 They are technical professionals who understand why business analysts and data scientists need data, and how to build data pipelines to deliver the right data, in the right format, to the right place.
 The best data engineers are able to anticipate the needs of the business, track the rise of new technologies, and maintain a complex and evolving data infrastructure.

 A skilled data engineer with the right tools can support 10s of ETL developers who, in turn, enable 100s of data scientists.
 As a result, the demand for data engineers is up 50% according to a 2020 report from Datanami, making it one of the fastest growing jobs in the United States.

 What Is a Data Scientist?

-A data scientist combines both technical expertise and analytical skills to solve the complex problems the business faces.
+A data scientist is a person who analyzes and extracts insights from data sets to assist organizations in decision-making and solving complex problems.
 If Netflix recommended the perfect movie to you last night, a data scientist was probably involved.
 IT departments that can enable self-service data acquisition for data scientists and business analysts will be better positioned to maintain control of data.